emeraldonion/DNS/README.md

 # Anycast Public Recursive Name Server

-The Emerald Onion Anycast Public Recursive Name Server (APRNS) is a public privacy-respecting DNS resolver using modern encrypted DNS protocols (DoT, DoH, and DoQ).
+The Emerald Onion Anycast Public Recursive Name Server (APRNS) is a privacy-respecting DNS resolver using modern, encrypted DNS protocols (DoT, DoH, and DoQ).

-The hostname for all protocols is `dns.emeraldonion.org` and is currently hosted out of Seattle, WA.

 ### How To